 Figure 6.
-Forest plot of ORs with 95% CI of CRC risk associated with the TNF- $\alpha$ -308 G>A gene polymorphism for the Asian population
+Forest plot of ORs with 95% CI of CRC risk associated with the $TNF-\alpha$ -308 G>A gene polymorphism for the Asian population diagnostics would assist in better understanding of the CRC etiology, possibly leading to novel and better clinical practice with many benefits for the patient.

 Note: Black square represents the value of OR and the size of the square indicates the inverse proportion relative to its variance.
-Horizontal line is the 95% Cl of OR.
+Horizontal line is the 95% CI of OR.